• Travel Guide

 LANGUAGE

-In the UK we speak English but different parts of the UK have their own dialect.
-In Ireland they will speak Gaelic, Newcastle have their own language called Geordie.
+In the UK, we speak English but different parts of the UK have their own dialect.
+In Ireland they will speak Gaelic, Newcastle have their own phrases called Geordie.
 And in Wales they will speak Welsh but everyone in the UK speaks the same English language.

 TIMEZONE